Skip to main content

 Blissbook has created some common views for you by default.
 You can see them on the right side of the policy library:

 If you don't see them, it's because the Views panel is minimized.
-Click the Views button to open it up:
+Click the Policy Views button to open it up:

-Create a Saved View
+Create or Edit a Saved View

 Copy link to view: This will copy the URL for the view to your clipboard, so you can easily share it with others.